Graph traversals are explicitly or implicitly invoked by means of a

 along with a remarkably informative result type.

-For the following examples, assume graph
+For the following examples, assume graph is a value of type Graph

-is a value of type Graph
+and root is a value of type graph.NodeT.

 graph.topologicalSort.fold( cycleNode => ???, order => ??? )

-The result is of type CycleNodeOrTopologicalOrder
+The result is of type CycleNodeOrTopologicalOrder,

-a type alias for Either[NodeT, TopologicalOrder[NodeT]]
+a type alias for Either[NodeT, TopologicalOrder[NodeT]].

-will wrap an inner node being on a cycle in case there exists no topological order.
+Left will wrap an inner node being on a cycle in case there exists no topological order.

-On success, Right
+On success, Right contains the calculated TopologicalOrder.

 When called at graph level, this will include nodes irrespective of